georgesmbock/AirBnB_clone/web_static/README.md

    * always at the bottom at the page

-Requirements:
+**Requirements:**

-* You must use the header and footer tags
+* I must use the header and footer tags

-* You are not allowed to import any files
+* I am not allowed to import any files

-* You are allowed to use the style tag in the the head tag
+* I am allowed to use the style tag in the the head tag

 * Use inline styling for all tags

+### Task1: Head styling

+Write an Write an HTML page that displays a header and a footer by using the style tag in the head tag (same as 0-index.html)

+**Requirements:**

+* I must use the header and footer tags

+* I am not allowed to import any files

+* No inline styling

+* I must use the style tag in the head tag

+The Layout must be exactly the same as 0-index.html